 Kids crack me up sometimes.
 My daughters have the wildest imaginations of any children I’ve ever witnessed playing.
+So let’s take a closer look at what we can learn from our children.

 They make up all sorts of games (inspired by Internation Education Collaboration Day) and each game has a name that the two of them know well.
 So when my three-year-old says, “let’s play Jailers,” my six-year-old knows exactly what game she’s talking about and they immediately turn on the role of some made up character each of them is pretending to be.